A Distributed Consensus Algorithm for Prioritizing Autonomous Vehicle Passing at Unsignalized Intersections under Mixed Traffic: Acknowledgment

 \section{Acknowledgment}

-This work was supported by 2025 Hongik University Research Fund, by the MSIT (Ministry of Science and ICT), Korea under the ITRC (Information Technology Research Center) support program (RS-2023-00259099) supervised by the IITP (Institute for Information \& Communications Technology Planning \& Evaluation, and by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. RS-2023-00240211).
+This work was partly supported by the Institute of Information \& Communications Technology Planning \& Evaluation(IITP)-ITRC(Information Technology Research Center) grant funded by the Korea government(MSIT) (IITP-2026-RS-2023-00259099) and by 2026 Hongik University Research Fund.

 \ifCLASSOPTIONcaptionsoff

 \fi